huzaifahtariqahmed/FinTrack/README.md

-# FinTrack: A Comprehensive Accounting Management System
+# FinTrack: A Comprehensive Accounting Management System :money_with_wings:

 FinTrack is an advanced database-driven accounting system designed to streamline financial management processes for businesses of all sizes.
 The system provides a robust platform for managing financial